HL7/fhir-shorthand/input/pagecontent/reference.md

   * rest.resource[1].interaction[1].code = #update
   ```

-* An error, attempting to use a rule without a path as context for an indented rule, since "obeys" does not imply a path:
+* An error, attempting to use a rule without a path as context for an indented rule, since `obeys` does not imply a path:

   ```
   * obeys inv-1